psoerensen/qgteach/README.md

 ## Rendering the Website

-Render the full teaching site with:
+Render the full teaching site from the project root with:

 ```bash
 quarto render